wp-plugins/microblog-poster/readme.txt

 == Description ==

-**Automatically updates your microblogs and bookmarking profiles** for each new blog post.
+**Auto updates your social media accounts/profiles** on each new blog post with a formatted message with backlink.
 You only have to configure your social network accounts. **Multiple Accounts per social site supported.**
 Possibility to nicely format the update message per account, **shortcodes supported**.

 **Logs are generated** on new blog post for each configured social network account.
 Easily follow the automated posting process from **MicroblogPoster**'s logs section and debug your configuration if needed.

-**Currently supported microblogging/bookmarking sites**
+**Currently supported social media sites**

 * twitter.com - Auto tweets backlink of new blogpost.
 * facebook.com - Auto updates your status with backlink.